 3.6.3 Take Home Message

-Take Home Message is a new necessity for AJA article.
-This text will appear only in online contents page, and it should stimulate the reader to read through the full text of the article.
-Two or three sentences (no more than 40 words) summarizing the main message expressed in the article must be uploaded as a separate file.
+This text will appear only in the online-contents page, and should stimulate the reader to read the full text of the article.
+Two or three sentences (of no more than 40 words) summarizing the main message expressed in the article must be uploaded as a separate file.

 This should give a short, clear account of the background and reasons for undertaking the study by reference only to the pertinent literature.
 It should not be a review of all literature in the field but be limited to analysis of those aspects of previous work that raise questions that can be answered by the hypothesis addressed in the work being reported.

 3.6.5 Materials and methods